Leon Spinks vs. Muhammad Ali II: Attendance and viewership

 An estimated audience of 90 million viewers watched the main event in the United States, with 46.7% of TV sets in the nation tuned in—a record for the time.
 The fight was estimated to have been watched by a record 2 billion viewers worldwide.

 Aftermath

 Ali regained the WBA heavyweight title and avenged his split decision loss to Spinks from seven months prior.
 He also became the first man to win the World Heavyweight Championship three times.

 In June 1979, Ali sent an official letter of retirement to the WBA.
 Promoter Bob Arum said he paid Ali $300,000 to announce his retirement because Ali's reluctance had delayed the scheduling of a fight between John Tate and Gerrie Coetzee for the vacant WBA title.
 "We knew Muhammad Ali was going to retire", Arum said, "but as long as he delayed, I couldn't make definite plans."
 However, in October 1980 Ali returned to face WBC Champion Larry Holmes but was stopped by TKO in the 10th round.
-He then retired for good after a lackluster loss to Trevor Berbick in December 1981, thus making this fight the final of Ali's career.
+He then retired for good after a lackluster loss to Trevor Berbick in December 1981, the final fight of Ali's career.

-Quote

-"I congratulated Ali!
-He is still my idol." – Leon Spinks two weeks after the fight.